ebenz99/MobyDick/README.md

 It should be portable to Linux, but as of creation, Windows CLI still lacks a text-to-speech command, so it won't work there.

+If you fear retalliation, I highly encourage you to make your next stop my facial-recognition computer locking repo [here](https://github.com/ebenz99/FacePatrol).